VictorTaelin/LJSON/README.md

 ## TODO

 This is just an open idea and not really a featured implementation.
 Currently, it doesn't include a proper parser.
 There is `LJSON.unsafeParse`, which works the same for safe programs, but it uses `eval` so you shouldn't use it on untrusted code.
+Adding a safe parser shouldn't be a hard task as it is just a matter of adding functions and function application to the JSON's grammar - nasty things are excluded by the fact you can't use unbound variables.
+But I don't have the time right now - feel free to give it a try!
+I'll be coming to this problem later if nobody comes up with something.

 Moreover, there is no protection against non-terminating programs.
 Maybe a type system could be used?
+System F would ensure that 100% of the non-terminating programs are excluded, at the cost of also throwing away some that would terminate.

 And, of course, a precise specification.
 The informal specification can be stated as the JSON extended with functions operationally equivalent to the λ-calculus, except for allowing multiple arguments on abstractions and calls.